FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Did you know that many puppy owners completely underestimate the cost of dog ownership?

-Would you be surprised to learn that this can have a long-lasting effect not just the puppy's health and welfare, but also on the relationship between puppy and owner... and of course on the unsuspecting owner's wallet?
+This can have a long-lasting effect, not just your dog's health and welfare, but also on the relationship between you... and of course on your wallet!

-No matter how expensive (or inexpensive) your new family member is initially, it is just a drop in the bucket compared to how much you'll be spending over the next few weeks, months and years.
+No matter how expensive, or not, your new family member is initially (and first year costs are obviously higher as we're factoring in the cost of your pup/dog, initial equipment and supplies, necessary veterinary care, etc.), it is just a drop in the bucket compared to how much you'll be spending over the next few years.

 Your pet is totally dependent on you for everything, and to take care of your pup properly you're going to need to invest a lot of time, patience, love, hard-work... and money.